-For many, incurring debt is the way to pay for many of life’s necessities like a home or a college degree.
-However, when debt is overused it can have negative consequences.
-But, certain types of debt, when used responsibly, can be a good investment in your future.
+For many people, incurring good debt such as a loan or line of credit is the way to pay for necessities like a home or a college degree.
+This is different than accruing unnecessary debt, like high interest-loans to buy things that will depreciate in value.
+Certain types of good debt, when handled responsibly, can be a strong investment in your future.

 In today’s world, a college education has become synonymous with having a successful career.
-The prevailing theory is the more education you obtain, the more likely you’ll be to land a better-paying job.
+The prevailing theory is that the more education you obtain, the more likely you’ll be to land a good-paying job.
 As a result, incurring student loan debt for a college degree may be a great self-investment.
-Be sure to do your research before determining where to get your higher education and what fields are predicted to grow.
-This way you can feel a little more secure knowing the debt you’re incurring will be worth it in the end.

 Small business loans

 Those who have the entrepreneurial spirit may take out a small business loan from a financial institution to get their business up and running or to expand an existing business.